NicqueLYS/EPL-Analyzer/README.md

 ## Description

-THis is a great tool to analyze Premier League teams for the past three seasons (2018/19 - 2020/2021)
+This is a great tool to analyze Premier League teams for the past three seasons (2018/19 - 2020/2021)

 ## Help